Individual and Collective Integration

 The Golden Rule; All is One

-The Gap represents the cognitive space between a reality or experience and the concept.
-It is the choice point between what we experience, (what we perceive of the world through our senses or culture), and our interpretation and understanding of what we experience, which affects who we are, what we choose, and therefore what we create.
+The Gap represents the cognitive space between the percept (an object of perception) and the concept.
+It is the “choice point” between an event or reality that we experience (an event or reality, which is ultimately unknowable, that we observe and perceive through our senses and even memory), and our interpretation and understanding of and response to what we experience, which affects who we are, what we choose, and therefore what we create.

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.” - Viktor E. Frankl